 We’ve identified four models, where the outputs could assist collections agents in reducing bad debt, improving collections and reducing needless follow-up.

 Models to use in your collections call centre

 Propensity to pay (PTP) model, given right party contact (RPC)

-A PTP model, given RPC, allows an agent to understand the likelihood of a customer making a payment when the number they have dialled reaches the correct person.
+A PTP model, given RPC, allows an agent to understand the likelihood of a customer making a payment when the number they have dialed reaches the correct person.
 By recognising how likely a customer is to make a payment, an agent can decide on how to treat the customer.
-For example, if a customer has a high propensity to pay, the agent may feel a quick reminder is enough to ensure a payment.
-However, if a customer has a low propensity to pay, the agent may want to spend more time explaining the repercussions of non-payment; discuss ways of how to make a payment; etc. to better ensure a payment is made.
-Similarly, if a client has a high propensity to pay but during the call with the client, the client is hesitant to commit to a promise to pay this insight could inform the agent to invest a little more time and effort to attain a promise to pay due to the higher likelihood that the time is well spent and would lead to a promise.
+For example, if a customer has a high propensity to pay, the agent may feel a quick reminder is enough to ensure payment.
+However, if a customer has a low propensity to pay, the agent may want to spend more time explaining the repercussions of non-payment, discuss ways of how to make a payment, and to better ensure payment is made.
+Similarly, if a client has a high propensity to pay but during the call with the client is hesitant to commit to a promise to pay, this insight could inform the agent to invest a little more time and effort to attain a promise to pay, due to the higher likelihood that the time is well spent and would lead to a promise.

 Propensity to default (PTD) model, given a promise to pay